marioEzquerro/ui-test-assessment-master/ui-test-assessment-master/README.md

 # Tests
 [x] View selected data with nothing selected
-[x] View selected data with one item selected
-[x] View selected from "Laura"
+[x] View randomly selected data with one item selected [x] View selected from "Laura"
 [] View data from 2 random people
 [x] Deploy collapsed item and select "Robert"
-[] Select and print all names
+[x] select and print all names and locations

-[] Deselect one and print
-[] Click print  again and see no changes